boc-zoolander/bite-share/README.md

 * Ming Ma [Ming's Github](https://github.com/MingHacker)

 ### Introduction
-This was a month long project where our team completed an MVP full stack application for an external user (Jane Doe)
+This was a month long student project where our team completed an MVP full stack application requested by a "client".

-Add any additional content here pertaining to the timeline, any personal goals, etc.
-What does the app do?
-* What problem does it solve?
-Who uses it?
-* Why was it built?
-* User Inputs and Outputs
-*
+Time to pay up.
+The meal has ended and the waiter/waitress asks "separate or together?" obviously hoping for the ladder.
+With Bite Share, the answer can confidently be "together" with no worried thoughts about the aftermath.
+No more tracking everyone down, pulling out calculators, or passing bills around to make proper change.

+Bite Share allows its users to select their favorite restaurant, invite their friends or colleagues to a meal session, have everyone enter their order, total the bill, add tip, calculate tax, split evenly or by item, and route to payment all in one app.

 ### Tech stack ( you can include logos)
 ### Technical Challenges and research that you anticipated
 * Why, what was the plan to overcome those challenges?